Specialized Feeding Therapy in Hingham, Pembroke & Norwood, MA

 There are many reasons why a child might experience difficulties with eating and weight gain.
 Some children have medical issues that impact their comfort and ability to effectively drink liquids or eat solid foods, such as GI issues, reflux, Crone’s disease, past intubations, or cerebral palsy.
-Others may have more subtle issues including low muscle tone, oral motor weakness, or decreased awareness of where food is in their mouth.
+Others may have more subtle issues including low muscle tone, oral motor weakness, decreased awareness of where food is in their mouth, or sensitivity to different tastes and textures.
 Regardless of the root cause, feeding therapy can address eating difficulties and help a child receive the nutrition they need.
-South Shore Therapies is dedicated to helping children with special needs in Southern Massachusetts develop, and our feeding therapy program aims to improve the child's eating habits and nutrition.
+South Shore Therapies is dedicated to helping children develop and thrive.

 What Is Feeding Therapy?

-Feeding therapy is a form of occupational therapy focused on helping a child learn how to eat or to eat a more developmentally appropriate set of foods.
+Our occupational therapists are specialized in supporting growth and nutrition for children of all ages.
+Our intervention is focused on helping a child learn how to eat, to eat a more developmentally appropriate set of foods, and to have a better relationship with feeding and mealtime.
 Interventions may include sensory, motor, and/or behavioral approaches, depending on the specific difficulties a child is having.

 Many of the children that we work with at South Shore Therapies are experiencing sensory sensitivities or sensory defensiveness.
-This can make the child react strongly to smells, tastes, and textures of foods.
-Behaviorally, they may automatically refuse foods based on these qualities or experience discomfort such as gagging or vomiting.
+This can make the child react strongly to smells, tastes, and textures or foods.
+Behaviorally, a child may automatically refuse foods based on these qualities or they may experience physiological reaction such as gagging or vomiting.

 Early detection and intervention are important to prevent nutritional deficits and other social and behavioral difficulties associated with impaired sensory integration.